 - • Embarrassingly parallel across shards

-The 400B model case is where this becomes dramatic.
-Running GPTQ calibration on Qwen3.5-397B requires loading the entire model into GPU memory for forward passes.
+The 400B model case is where this gets dramatic.
+Running GPTQ calibration on Qwen3.5-397B means loading the entire model into GPU memory for forward passes.
 That's at minimum 4–8 H100 GPUs costing $25,000+ each, running for hours.
-RAM analyses the same model's safetensor shards on a single CPU in 13 minutes, processing each shard independently.
+RAM compresses the same model on a single CPU in under 13 minutes.

-As models grow to 1 trillion parameters and beyond — and they will — calibration-based methods will require increasingly expensive GPU clusters just for the quantization step.
-RAM will process them on whatever hardware can read files and do matrix math.
+As models grow to 1 trillion parameters and beyond (and they will), calibration-based methods will need increasingly expensive GPU clusters just for compression.
+RAM will keep running on commodity hardware.

 What the Industry Should Be Asking